fwalch/tinydb/README.md

 ## Exercise 5

   1. Execute `make tpch-db` to fetch TPC-H data (7zip is required) and create a database.
   2. Run `bin/ex05-query.sh` to execute the exercise query.
-It runs the query using `EXPLAIN`, so
+It runs the query using `EXPLAIN`, so query graph and join tree will be shown.